 As we head deeper into Fall, our thoughts turn to Halloween and the spooky celebrations October brings.
-Halloween is a fun and exciting time, but in the chaos of the festivities, we might be losing touch with its true meaning.
+This is a fun and exciting time, but in the chaos of the festivities, we might be losing touch with the true meaning of Halloween.

 The meaning of Halloween is somewhat difficult to pinpoint.
 This spooky holiday is rooted in traditions and celebrations from all sorts of cultures and religions throughout history.
 The modern version we know and love today is the result of these evolving together over centuries.